cocos/cocos-docs/en/getting-started/coding-setup.md

 This operation is only required when the API source is updated, or for some reason your project does not have a `creator.d.ts` file in it.

-**Note**:
+> **Notes**:
+>

-1. Since VS Code 0.10.11, you'll also need a `jsconfig.json` for your project to work.
+> 1. Since VS Code 0.10.11, you'll also need a `jsconfig.json` for your project to work.
 The above command will automatically copy a predefined `jsconfig.json` file along with `creator.d.ts` to your project.
 You can customize `jsconfig.json` according to [VS Code JavaScript guide](http://code.visualstudio.com/docs/languages/javascript) to better suit your habit.

-2. If it is a JavaScript project, please do not click the `Add TypeScript Config` option.
+> 2. If it is a JavaScript project, please do not click the `Add TypeScript Config` option.
 This feature generates `tsconfig.json` file at the project root, giving the TypeScript code intellisense, but invalidating the JavaScript code intellisense.
 Delete `tsconfig.json` if the problem occurs.

 ### Open Project With VS Code